Home Yellow Pages Movies Classifieds Jokes Jobs Free Hosting Free Mail

 A unique thorny scrub forest with xerophyte species, Chinnar is the habitat for the endangered Giant Grizzled Squirrel of India.
 The last world count of these squirrels was less than 200.
 Located in the rain shadow area of the Western Ghats, unlike other sanctuaries in Kerala, Chinnar gets only 48 days of rain every year.
 Rich in wildlife, the mixed deciduous forests here are ideal for trekking.

-Nearest airport : Cochin International Airport, about 150 km from Munnar.
+Nearest airport : Kochi International Airport, about 150 km from Munnar.

 tiger

-Wildlife Population: Tigers, Panther, Wild Dog, Civet Cats, Sloth Bear, Nilgiri Langur, Wild Boar, Nilgiri Tahr etc.
+Wildlife Population: Nilgiri Tahr, Tigers, Panther, Wild Dog, Civet Cats, Sloth Bear, Nilgiri Langur, Wild Boar, Sambhar, Gaur and the Lion-tailed Macaque.

 Muthanga Wildlife